Events In History

 By the end of July the Tauranga war was over.
 Most Ngāi Te Rangi warriors accepted peace and handed over weapons, although many of these were old and of such poor quality as to

 Te Kooti was one of the most significant Māori leaders of the 19th century.
-For nearly four years he waged a guerrilla war unlike any previous conflict in the New Zealand Wars
+For nearly four years he waged a guerrilla war unlike any previous conflict in the New Zealand Wars.
+His influence continues to be felt in the eastern Bay of Plenty and East Coast, where his Ringatū faith remains strong.

 Page 2 – Clashes of faith